 In some cases, a person’s sexual consent isn’t legal even if the person said yes.
 Here are a few examples:

-- The consent was not informed, for example, because a lie caused a serious risk of harm to the partner.
+- The consent was not informed.
+For example, a lie caused a serious risk of harm to the partner.

-- The person wasn’t able to consent, for example, because the person was unconscious.
+- The person wasn’t able to consent.
+For example, the person was unconscious.

 - The person was too young to consent.